carpentries-incubator/hpc-intro/_episodes/12-cluster.md

 > ## Units and Language
 >
-> A computer's memory and disk are measured in units called *Bytes* (one Byte are 8 bits).
+> A computer's memory and disk are measured in units called *Bytes* (one Byte is 8 bits).
 > As today's files and memory have grown to be large given historic standards, volumes are
 > noted using the [SI](https://en.wikipedia.org/wiki/International_System_of_Units) prefixes.
 > So 1000 Bytes is a Kilobyte (kB), 1000 Kilobytes is a Megabyte, 1000 Megabytes is a